danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - Run the *Asterisk Painting* [here](https://siusoon.gitlab.io/Aesthetic_Programming_Book/p5_SampleCode/ch3_InfiniteLoops/)
 - Read the source code above.
 - Use the decoding method that we introduced previously in this chapter, try to speculate, experiment, and map your thoughts to the source code.
-    - **Speculation**: Describe what you see/experience on screen?
+    - **Speculation**: Describe what you see/experience on screen.
         - What are the elements on screen?
         - How many asterisks are there on screen and how are they arranged?
         - What is moving and how does it move?
         - What makes each asterisk spin/rotate and when does it stop to create a new one?
-        - Can you locate the time-related syntaxes in this sketch?
+        - Can you locate the time-related syntax in this sketch?
     - **Experimentation**: Change some of the code's parameters
         - Try to change some of the parameters, e.g. the values of the global variables
         - Which new syntax and functions didn't you know?
 (Check them out in the p5.js reference.)